datacenter/cilium-dc-design/docs/aci/simplicity_design.md

 ![alt text](../images/BGP-Control-Plane-flow.png)
 Cilium BGP Control Plane traffic flows

+{: .note }
+For the nodes with Multiple interface is fundamental to ensure that the kubelet’s node-ip is set correctly on each node.
+In the Simplicity Design this has to be the Interface placed in the ACI EPG.
+Cilium does not have the ability to chose which interface is used for pod to pod E/W routing and will use the kubelet’s node-ip one.

 Refer to the [ACI BGP Design](/cilium-dc-design/docs/aci/aci_bgp_design/) section for details on how to configure ACI.